ankur512512/devops-springboot/README.md

 Now our ArgoCD tool is installed.
 Let's connect this to our repository to implement CD for our application.

-But before, make sure that you delete our existing application helm chart as we will now be deploying it via ArgoCD.
+But before, make sure that you uninstall our existing application helm chart, as we will now be deploying it via ArgoCD.
 To delete that:

 ```bash
 helm uninstall restapi